pk-tigers/upwork/frontend/upwork-client/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 Run `npm run electron` to open application as electron app.
 The application will _not_ automatically reload if you change any of the source files.

+## Before commit

+Run `npm run lint` to detect bad code.
+Try to eliminate errors and avoid warnings.

+Run `npm run list --fix` to fix bad code.
+Not everything can be fix with it.
+Sometime manual work needs to be done.